Azure/Spark-Operationalization-On-Azure/README.md

 #### Deploying the Batch web service on an HDInsight Cluster

+If you haven't already, provision a HDInsight Spark 2.0 cluster.

+To provision an HDInsight Spark 2.0 cluster:

+1. Sign in to the the [Azure portal](https://portal.azure.com)
-If you haven't already, provision your HDInsight Spark 2.0 cluster now.
-Go to https://ms.portal.azure.com, click New and type in HDInsight to start provisioning your cluster.
-After the cluster deployment is complete you will need to install the Batch application on it so the cluster is ready to execute on the commands submitted through the CLI from your local machine.
+2. click **New** and type HDInsight

+After the cluster deployment is complete must install the Azure Machine Learning Batch application to enable the cluster to execute on the commands submitted through the Azure ML CLI from your local machine.

 To install the AMLBatch app on your HDInsight cluster, click the following link:
 [https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fazuremlbatchtest.blob.core.windows.net%2Ftemplates%2FinstallTemplate.json](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fazuremlbatchtest.blob.core.windows.net%2Ftemplates%2FinstallTemplate.json)